Peru Gay Group Trip: Lima, Cusco, Machu Picchu & the Sacred Valley

 -

-We'll walk to the train station and board our return train to Ollantaytambo, where our private driver will be waiting to transfer us back to Cusco..
+We’ll board our return train to Ollantaytambo, where our private driver will be waiting to transfer us back to Cusco.

 -

-We'll return to Casa Andina Premium Cusco for an included dinner at the hotel — a chance to sit down together, exhale, and start processing the fact that you just stood at the top of Machu Picchu.
-It tends to take a little while to sink in.
+Once we return to Casa Andina Premium Cusco, we’ll settle in for an included dinner at the hotel.
+After a full day, its a great time to sit together, exhale and start processing the fact that you just stood at the top of Machu Picchu.

 -